frederikb96/obsidian-codeopen/README.md

 ### Step 4: Usage in Obsidian

-1. Use the assigned shortcut to create a new `.foldercode` file in the `attachments` folder of the current note.
+1. Use the assigned shortcut to create a new `.codeopen` file in the `attachments` folder of the current note.
 2. The template automatically inserts a relative link to the file in the current note.
-3. Clicking the link opens the `.foldercode` file with the default system application, which triggers the new application registered in this repository.
+3. Clicking the link opens the `.codeopen` file with the default system application, which triggers the new application registered in this repository.
-4. The registered application creates a new folder named after the `.foldercode` file (without the extension) and opens the folder in Visual Studio Code.
+4. The registered application creates a new folder named after the `.codeopen` file (without the extension) and opens the folder in Visual Studio Code.

 ---